dipto4/falcon_dm/README.md

 3. HDF5 library (for reading and writing snapshots)

 ### Installation
+Download the Boost library from here: https://www.boost.org/ Download the HDF5 library from here: https://github.com/HDFGroup/hdf5

 1. Navigate to the directory and modify the Makefile according to the compiler suite present on your workstation along with any compiler flags you want.
-Note that ```-fopenmp``` flags must be enabled as the ```OpenMP``` library is used to calculate the time spent during integration (other than the energy calculation parallelization
+Note that ```-fopenmp``` flags must be enabled as the ```OpenMP``` library is used to calculate the time spent during integration (other than the energy calculation parallelization.
+If you have few particles, using a single core will improve performance. ```OMP_NUM_THREADS=1``` can improve performance.
-2. Ensure that the relevant directories for the HDF5 and Boost libraries are included properly in the Makefile
+2. Ensure that the relevant directories for the HDF5 and Boost libraries are included properly in the Makefile.
 3. Type ```make```.
 This should create an executable called ```falcon```.

 ### Usage